The Fourth Industrial Revolution is well underway, with automation, AI, and machine learning becoming a reality.

 IIoT also offers opportunities for increased automation.
 Resources can be better planned and allocated, with routine, mundane operations taken on by robots, leaving people time to do more valuable tasks.
 Twinned with a pro-active maintenance strategy based on condition monitoring, this can lead to increased productivity and efficiency as well as reductions in downtime.

-"So much of what takes place today would have been familiar to anyone working in the field 10 or 20 years ago"Richard Jeffers, Director for Industrial Solutions at RS Components
+"So much of what takes place today would have been familiar to anyone working in the field 10 or 20 years ago"Richard Jeffers, Managing Director for RS Industria